Best Family Hotels in Sicily with Kids Clubs and Children's Activities (2026)

 - 4Ask about kids meal times.
 Sicilian restaurants eat late, 8:30-9pm typical.
 Most family hotels serve kids dinner at 6:30 or 7pm on request.
 Confirm this at booking.

 - 5Skip Taormina's main beach (Isola Bella) with children under 6.
 The cable car is fun but the beach is pebbly and packed.
 Giardini Naxos beach, 10 minutes down the coast, is sandy, shallow, and half the price for umbrellas.
+If you prefer an Italian lake resort base instead of a beach, see our kids club hotels at Lake Garda.

 Other family activities to explore in Sicily